-"Employers are having trouble attracting employees and keeping them," Lewis said.
-"If you've got an office environment that your employees like to come to, it feels like you value them and are willing to invest in what the space looks like."
+Employers are having trouble at-Airway Office Park has been designed tracting employees and keeping them," Lewis said.
+"If you've got an office enants access to a strong internet connection, vironment that your employees like to come to, it feels like you value them and are willing to invest in what the space looks like.